This article is a comparison of linseed and tung oils:

 This brand offers unique colors in their stains that few other natural brands offer (greys and white).

-Be sure to sample both Part A and Part B as well as different colors, which for me tested quite differently.
-I tested plain and sapphire.
+Be sure to sample both Part A and Part B as well (though you can use it without Part B), and different colors, which for me tested quite differently.

 It also is easy to touch up which is a major bonus.

-Cure Time and Offgassing Time of Rubio Monocoat
+Cure Time and Off-gassing Time of Rubio Monocoat

 Rubio Monocoat (Part A & B mixed) takes one week to cure, they say.
-You can use just part A which takes 3 weeks to dry.

 So the time that it cures will very much be dependent on you and your level of sensitivity.

-2. Tried and True – Polymerised Linseed
+2. Tried and True – Polymerized Linseed

 Polymerised Linseed

-No driers are used.
 It’s only linseed oil (and pigments and/or natural waxes in some formulas).

 Performance of Tried and True – Review